Becoming Madame Mao: Plot summary

 In Yan'an, she soon meets Mao as the leading actress in patriotic plays.
 They meet frequently and finally become lovers.
 Mao is still married to his second wife He Zizhen (his first died as a revolutionary), who is in Russia and mentally unstable, but by the time she returns to China, Mao and Lan Ping have married and she is put in a mental hospital.
 The Communist Party is very much against Mao's affair with Lan Ping, in large part because they have worked hard to build up the image of his second wife as a martyr for the cause and do not want Mao's image to be tarnished in any way as an adulterer.
 The Party is supposed to emphasize discipline and unity.
 The affair continues despite (or perhaps is enhanced because of) these odds and the disapproval of many Communists.
 Finally, Lan becomes pregnant and Mao is allowed to divorce He Zizhen and marry her, under the condition that she stay out of the public eye and is not involved in politics at all.
 Her name is changed to Jiang Qing.

 During the years before Communists gain full control of mainland China, the relationship seems to go well, although the passion is reduced.
 Jiang follows Mao everywhere, even to the field, and becomes his secretary when he is sick.

-However, things change once the Communists triumph.
-They move to the Forbidden City in Beijing and live in separate quarters.
-Mao begins to lead a totally separate life with much traveling and entertaining.
-As she is not allowed by the party to be in the public eye, she is not a part of all of this.
-She becomes very lonely and depressed.
-Mao has many affairs, especially bringing young virgins in from the countryside for his pleasure.
-Things last in this way for 17 years with the majority of Chinese people not even able to name the wife of the great chairman.